Norok-The-Diablo/Minesweeper.nvim/README.md

 Requires Neovim version 0.7 or above.
 ## How to play

 Install it using your favourite package manager like any other plugin.
-For instance '''Plug 'Norok-The-Diablo/Minesweeper.nvim' then run
+For instance ```Plug 'Norok-The-Diablo/Minesweeper.nvim'``` then run
 `:minesweeper` and pray that it works properly, I guess.

 - Press `!` to flag a square.